 \section{Introduction}

-This paper concerns the problem of classifying real meromorphic functions in the plane which, together with some of their derivatives, have only real zeros and poles \cite{HSW,Hin1,Hin3} .
-Here real meromorphic means that $f(\R) \subseteq \R \cup \{ \infty \}$, and the following conjecture was advanced in \cite{HSW},
+This paper concerns the problem of classifying real meromorphic functions in the plane which, together with some of their derivatives, have only real zeros and poles \cite{HSW,Hin1,Hin3}.
+Here a meromorphic function $f$ is called real if $f(\R) \subseteq \R \cup \{ \infty \}$, and it is known that if $f$ is real entire and $f$ and $f''$ have only real zeros then $f$ belongs to the Laguerre-Polya class $LP$, as conjectured by Wiman and proved in \cite{BEL,LeO,SS}.
+For the meromorphic case, the following conjecture was advanced in \cite{HSW}.

 \begin{con}[\cite{HSW}] Let $f$ be a real transcendental meromorphic function in the plane with at least one pole, and assume that all zeros and poles of $f$, $f'$ and $f''$ are real, and that all poles of $f$ are simple.
 Then $f$ satisfies